North Korea–Serbia relations: History

 The Socialist Federal Republic of Yugoslavia and the Democratic People's Republic of Korea had established diplomatic relations on October 30, 1948.
-Relations had been very close during the time of Josip Broz Tito and Kim Il-sung.
+Relations had been very close during the time of Josip Broz Tito and Kim Il Sung.
 Both leaders had taken a neutral stance during the Sino-Soviet split and maintained friendly relations with both the Soviet Union and China.
 Both Serbia and North Korea are members of the Non-Aligned Movement.
-Yugoslavia, of which Serbia was a part, was one of the movement's founding members.
-Both countries closed their embassies in each other's capitals in October and November 2001, respectively, for financial reasons.
-Nevertheless, they continue to enjoy a close relationship.
-The Serbian Embassy to North Korea is accredited from Beijing, China, and the North Korean embassy to Serbia is accredited from Bucharest, Romania.
+Yugoslavia, of which Serbia was a constituent part, was one of the movement's founding members.